 In 2007, the Adelaide Fringe became an annual event, ending four decades of running side-by-side with the Adelaide Festival's biannual format.

-Adelaide Fringe 2012 delivered an economic boost of $48.2 million to South Australia, almost 20% up on 2011.
+2011 saw a staggering 1.45 million people attend Adelaide Fringe, with ticket sales increasing to 334,000.
+2012 delivered an economic boost of $48.2 million to South Australia (almost 20% up on the year before).

 In 2013, the State Government provided additional funding to extend the festival from three weeks to four, allowing Fringe to begin a week earlier than previous years.

 Current Director and CEO, Heather Croall, joined us in 2015.
 That year, Fringe delivered a staggering $68.8 million of associated expenditure to the South Australian economy, and by 2017 we had grown into the biggest arts festival in the Southern Hemisphere, and the second largest Fringe in the world.
 In 2017, the Adelaide Fringe Donor Circle was established, with donations going toward Fringe and Fringe Artists.
 2018 saw a massive 705,761 tickets sold and, in 2019, we increased tourist attendance by 72% on the previous year, attracting a total of 3.3 million attendances across the month of Fringe.

 In 2020, we celebrated our 60th anniversary and our 15th year of partnership with Principal Partner, BankSA.
 We had 6724 artists, 367 venues (containing 471 venue spaces) and 1203 shows!
 We opened the festival with ‘Tindo Utpurndee - Sunset Ceremony’, a celebration of Kaurna culture in Mullawirraburka / Rymill Park to a crowd of 8000 in-person attendees and 11,000 viewers on our Facebook livestream.